Linuxfabrik/lfops/roles/system_update/README.md

 #### system_update__notification_recipients

-A list of recipients to notify about update schedules, the updates themselves and reboots.
+A list of email recipients to notify about update schedules, the updates themselves and reboots.

 Example:
 ```yaml